relay-integrations/relay-link-checker/README.md

-# Relay Link Checker
+# Linkinator Link Checker

-Integration with the ability to query websites for broken links
+Integration with the ability to query websites for broken links using the linkinator software

 ## Actions